 Stand up paddle boarding, often abbreviated to “SUP”, has gained in popularity over the last few years and you can see paddle boards off the shores of popular surf spots all over the United States.

-Let’s find out as we look at surfing and stand up paddle boarding and see how the two compare.
+Let’s find out as we look at surfing and surfing on a stand up paddle boarding and see how the two compare.

 SUP is relatively easy.

 There is still a learning curve, and there is a massive difference between a beginner and a professional, but the SUP board is bigger, and the paddle provides more stability, making SUP much easier on the whole.

 A stand up paddle boarder uses a paddle to stabilize themselves and move through the water.

 A surfer uses their bodyweight to control the direction.

 It doesn’t take long to learn stand up paddle boarding and it’s a great way to enjoy those still and peaceful summer waves.